 - Amélie Gaudin, Associate Professor, Department of Plant Sciences, UC Davis, Endowed Chair in Agroecology

 - Hope Zabronsky, Climate Smart Agriculture Program lead, UC Division of Agriculture and Natural Resources

 When: Wednesday, February 8, 2023, 1pm-5pm

 Where: The tour will begin at Full Belly Farm, Guinda, CA

 What to expect: This event will take place outdoors on working farms.
 Please expect uneven ground and exposure to the elements.
 In the event of severe weather conditions, the event may be canceled.
 Participants are expected to drive to each farm in their own vehicles.
 In the registration confirmation email, there will be a link to a carpool sign-up form.

 Contact: Rachael Callahan, email@example.com

 Registration: CLOSED.
 The event has reached capacity.
-Register for the waitlist or consider registering for the Cover Cropping in Conventional Orchards and Vineyards: Arbuckle Area Tour.
+Please consider registering for the Cover Cropping in Conventional Orchards and Vineyards: Arbuckle Area Tour.

 Funding for this tour was provided by a grant from Western SARE.